ZC502/Isaac-Sim-Physical-consistency-plugin/README.md

 ---

 ## ⚠️ The "Physical Default" Challenge
-NVIDIA's $4T+ valuation is increasingly built on the promise of "Digital Twins" and "Embodied AI."
-However, the underlying physics engines (Isaac Sim/PhysX) suffer from **Hamiltonian Drift**—a structural **"Physical Default."**
+Modern digital twin and embodied AI pipelines rely heavily on discrete-time physics engines.
+However, it is well-known in numerical simulation that long-horizon integration under high dynamics can accumulate structural drift (e.g., Hamiltonian drift), which is difficult to observe directly.

 * **The Waste:** The majority of stabilization-related compute is wasted on suppressing discretization artifacts and numerical hallucinations.
 * **The Debt:** AI models trained on "hallucinated physics" develop **"Physical Debt,"** leading to catastrophic failure during Sim-to-Real transfer.

-This plugin introduces the **Octonion Temporal Semantics Layer**—the first engineering solution to mitigate structural drift without slowing down the simulation speed.
+This plugin introduces the **Octonion Temporal Semantics Layer**—an engineering framework exploring how non-associative temporal semantics can be used to detect and react to structural drift in discrete simulators.

 ---